apache/zookeeper/zookeeper-website/README.md

 **Update the 404 page:**

-- Edit the content in `app/routes/_landing/404.tsx`.
+- Edit the standalone static page in `public/404.html`.
-- Apache 404 handling lives in `public/.htaccess` (uses `ErrorDocument 404 /404/index.html`).
+- Apache 404 handling lives in `public/.htaccess` (uses `ErrorDocument 404 /404.html`).
-- Keep `public/robots.txt` disallowing `/404/` so the error page is not indexed.
+- Keep `public/robots.txt` disallowing `/404.html` so the error page is not indexed.

 **Update sitemap generation:**